ogecko/alpaca-benro-polaris/docs/betatest.md

 # bakermanz (RBA)
 ## Test Environment
-* Location:
+* Location: Auckland, New Zealand
-* Optics: Nikon Z8
+* Optics: Nikon Z8 (z14-24mm F2.8)
-* Mount:
+* Mount: Benro Polaris
 * ABP Driver: Mac (Apple M1 Silicon chipset)
 * ABP Driver: older Mac (Intel chipset), I’ve installed Windows 10 Home (OS build 19045.2965) which can be used from the initial boot up - enabling the Mac to effectively operate like a Windows PC (unsuccessful - two continual 360 degree rotations of the Benro Polaris)
 * ABP Driver + Nina Platform (software): Mac (Apple M1 Silicon chipset) using the Codeweavers Crossover (WINE application) (unsuccessful as each program can only be run in isolation)
 * Siril + Stellarium Platform:

 ## Test coverage
 Pentax K1 - Nikon Z6 - android
+Intending to use MacOS version of ABP on Apple M1 SiliconMacBook Pro and SynScan with Stellarium etc

 ## Test Results
 TBD